Sveti Duh, Dravograd

 Sveti Duh ([ˈsʋeːti ˈduːx]) is a dispersed settlement in the hills northeast of Dravograd in the Carinthia region in northern Slovenia.

 Church

 The local church, from which the settlement gets its name, is dedicated to the Holy Spirit (Sveti Duh).
 It was first mentioned in written documents dating to 1616.
-It is an early 16th-century building with an early 17th-century painted wooden ceiling.
-It belongs to the Parish of Ojstrica.
+It is an early 16th-century building with an early 17th-century painted wooden ceiling that belongs to the Parish of Ojstrica.